paulcaseys/cosmos-image-loader/README.md

 2. theImageArray: this can vary from 1 image to dozens
 3. theIntervalSpeed: the gap between slides (in milliseconds)
 4. theFadeSpeed: the speed that the images fade in (in milliseconds)
-5. theRescale: "rescaleEnabled" will resize the image according to the theTargetElement
+5. theRescale: "rescaleEnabled" will resize and crop the image according to the theTargetElement. "rescaleInnerEnabled" will resize the so it does not crop inside theTargetElement
-6. theCentre: "centreEnabled" will center the image inside the theTargetElement
+6. theCentre: "centreEnabled" will center the image inside the theTargetElement. "topAlignEnabled" will align the image to the top of theTargetElement
 7. theElementResizeListener: "elementResizeListenerEnabled" will bind a listener on theTargetElement, to detect if it resizes, then the image will re-position accordingly.